suchithh/CryptoPrice/README.md

     ```bash
     npm run dev
     ```
 5. Open `http://localhost:3000` in your browser to view the application.
+(Alternatively, use the IP address and port number displayed in the terminal to access the application on other devices)

 ## Documentation